craigwalton/MortgageSim/README.md

 ## Dependent variable (output)

-The output of the simulation is the difference in net worth between the two scenarios after a period (e.g. 5 years):
+The output of the simulation is the difference in equity between the two scenarios after a period (e.g. 5 years):

 ```
-Δ net worth = equity from property purchase scenario - equity from property rent scenario
+Δ equity = equity from property purchase scenario - equity from property rent scenario
          = (property value - outstanding loan)    - (savings balance)
 ```

 ## Independent variables (input)